open-mmlab/mmtracking/docs/dataset.md

 #### 1.4 Video Instance Segmentation

 - For the training and testing of video instance segmetatioon task, only one of YouTube-VIS datasets (e.g. YouTube-VIS 2019) is needed.

+#### 1.5 Data Structure

+If your folder structure is different from the following, you may need to change the corresponding paths in config files.

 ```
 mmtracking